madosuki/get-weather-on-c/README.md

 config file name: "config file directory"/openweather_map_account.json

 your api key set to openweather_map_account.json.
 Do reference to sample file in repository root.
-And this software not collect api key.
+And this software not collect api key and other data.

 then build
 then can do run